 What do Catherine Devenuve, Goldie Hawn, Chaka Khan, Diane von Furstenberg have in common?
 They are all grandmas who rock.
 Gone are those days when being a grandparent meant going around wearing heavy specs, woolly cardigans, and a bunch of boiled sweets in a pocket.

 Yes, things are definitely changing.
 Grandmas (and even grandpas) don’t necessarily fit the stereotype of years past.
-Most of them are baby boomers, and you are more likely to see them running a marathon or doing yoga than relaxing on rocking chairs.
+Most of them are baby boomers, and you are more likely to see them running a marathon, doing yoga or becoming “granfluencers” on social media, rather than relaxing on rocking chairs.

 “We’re the invention generation,” explains Christine Crosby, founder of Grand magazine, pointing out how her generation had not only invented but embraced a litany of life-changing technology, including the Internet and the BlackBerry.
 “We feel that we can reinvent anything in our own image, and right now we’re doing that to grandparenting,” she said.